Xu Zhi

 Xu Zhi (died 254) was a military general of the state of Cao Wei during the Three Kingdoms period of China.
 He participated in a battle against an invading army from Wei's rival state, Shu Han, led by the Shu general Jiang Wei.
 His name is sometimes incorrectly romanised as Xu Zi.

 Life

 In 254, the Wei-appointed official in charge of Didao County defected to Shu and surrendered, after which the Shu troops under Jiang Wei's command entered Wei territory without being challenged until they reached Xiangwu (襄武).
 There, Xu Zhi organised the local defences to resist the Shu invasion.
-During the ensuing battle, he defeated the Shu Han generals Liao Hua and Zhang Yi (Bogong) (張翼) and killed Zhang Ni.
-However, Zhang Ni's desperate fight also inflicted a devastating damage to Xu Zhi's army, so he was forced to retreat and surrounded by Shu forces led by Jiang Wei.
-He was soon defeated and beheaded.
-Thus, the Shu army gained some foothold in the Long (隴) region (in present-day Gansu).
+During the ensuing battle, Zhang Ni while leading the vanguard of the Shu forces was killed though those he killed and injured were also numerous.
+Xu Zhi, himself was killed and defeated by Jiang Wei with the rest of the Wei forces retreating.
+The victorious Shu forces then occupied three counties – Didao, Heguan (河關; in the vicinity of present-day Dingxi, Gansu) and Lintao – and forced the residents to relocate to Shu-controlled territory.